Last Updated on

 If you choose to paint the birdhouse, use dull colors to easily blend in with the surroundings.

-Keep in mind predators when you paint birdhouses and nest boxes with colors.
+As fun as it is for a child to paint a birdhouse in their own creative way, keep in mind predators when you paint birdhouses and nest boxes with colors.

 There are many nest box ideas that you can look online for the birdhouse that you are planning.